 Which leads us to the last cause, bad luck.

-The more you run, the more likely you are to receive an ankle injury or develop ankle pain from running.
-Which is the only real downside to exercise really.
+The more you run, the more likely you are to be on the receiving end of some bad luck.
+That’s the only real downside to exercise really.
 But it should not put you off!

 If you have a chronic injury then it could take you a while to figure out what is causing it.
 But what is a chronic injury?